Solar Guide

 Learn MoreFrequently Asked Questions

 Yes, solar makes excellent sense in Charlottesville.
-With abundant sunshine, Virginia’s 30% federal tax credit, and property tax exemptions, homeowners can save approximately $70,000 over 25 years.
+With Virginia’s 30% federal tax credit, property tax exemptions, and SREC programs, homeowners save an average of $70,000 over 25 years while protecting against rising electricity rates.